 - ➤ The Bodhisattva sees a starving tigress.

-- ➤ The tigress is about to die and so are the cubs.
+- ➤ The tigress is about to eat her own cubs.

-- ➤ The Bodhisattva offers his own body.
+- > The Bodhisattva offers his own body.

 Now think of a story that you have heard in your childhood which left an impression in your mind.
 Share it with your partner.